mierau/hotline/README.md

 [Download the Latest](https://github.com/mierau/hotline/releases/latest)

-**Note:** This project so far does not server software.
-It is a client for connecting to and participating in Hotline servers.
-If you would like to host your own Hotline server (you should!), please checkout the very capable Mobius project: https://github.com/jhalter/mobius
+**Note:** This project (so far) does not include server software.
+This is a client for connecting to and participating on Hotline servers.
+If you would like to host your own Hotline server (and you should!), please checkout the very capable Mobius project: https://github.com/jhalter/mobius

 # Requirements